 I had previously heard about appeals for delays to flights.
 What I didn’t know is that the same claim appeal works on the National Rail service too.

-All I needed to do to file my claim and potentially receive my compensation was fill out a short form honestly.
+All I needed to do to file my claim and potentially receive my compensation was to fill out a short form honestly.
 Less than 48 hours later I received an email response.

 I answered a few more questions about the action I took following the delay.
 Following that the Cross Country service I travelled with found the inconvenience enough to issue me with a refund for almost £57 (the entire cost of the return part of my journey).